elm-tooling/elm-tooling-cli/docs/spec.md

 }
 ```

+For backwards compatibility, it’s ok to ignore the `"entrypoints"` field.

 The `"tools"` field is a mapping between Elm tool names and the version of the tool.

 By specifying versions _once\*_ in _one_ place…